Onemind-Services-LLC/netbox-secrets/docs/installation.md

 #### `public_key_size`

 Minimum RSA key size allowed for user keys.
+This is also the default size used when generating a new key pair from the UI or API without an explicit `key_size`.

 - Type: `int`
 - Default: `2048`